-Today, we have many Republicans — like Jeb Bush and his number one fan Ana Navarro — joining the Democrats who gleefully relegate these otherwise powerful individuals in to assigned groups wherein they’re to assume perpetual grievance.
+Today, we have many Republicans — like Jeb Bush and his number one fan Ana Navarro — joining the Democrats who gleefully relegate these otherwise powerful individuals in to assigned groups wherein they’re to assume liberty-crushing, perpetual grievance.

 The solution for that grievance, per Hillary, Jeb, Ana etc…?